The Bay of Islands Vintage Railway Trust’s background

 In addition to this the restoration of the historic Taumarere Station building and development of Taumarere as a picnic spot with BBQ tables, return line, toilet and landscaping.

-And most importantly we have established a regular train service at weekends and all holidays which now offers steam train rides to hundreds of visitors each year.
+And most importantly we have established a regular train service at weekends and all holidays which now offers train rides to hundreds of visitors each year.